 - Frikandel.
 This skinless, deep-fried sausage combines chicken, pork, and beef!
 You have multiple options for eating it: by itself, topped with mayo, in a roll (Broodje frikandel), or sliced and drowned in mayo, curry, ketchup, and chopped onions.

 - Harring Hollandse Nieuwe.
 The Dutch New Herring is probably the most famous food in the Netherlands.
 It consists of raw herring, gherkins, and chopped onions.

 - Stroopwafel.
 The Stroopwafel is the most popular Dutch pastry.
 The layers of baked batter are glued together by a mouth-watering syrup.
 You can buy the waffles in every supermarket and café.

 - Amsterdam’s population consists of 180 nationalities, and this shows in the food scene.
 If you’re not interested in tasting Dutch dishes and want to save time, have a quick bite at an Asian restaurant, a kebab house, or a sandwich deli.
 We also recommend Indonesian and Surinamese eateries, if you’re up to trying ethnic food.
 And if you want to have a long, relaxed meal with several courses and multiple foodgasms, visit one of the 12 Michelin-starred restaurants in Amsterdam.

 - If you don’t want to splurge on a restaurant meal, eat at one of the markets.
-Here are the most famous ones:
+Here are the marketplaces Amsterdam is famous for: